Overview of How to Frame a Wall

 Toenail cripples above headers

-In wall plans that have openings with cripples above the header, cut and nail together the king studs and trimmers first.
+In wood framing basics and wall plans that have openings with cripples above the header, cut and nail together the king studs and trimmers first.
 Then position and nail them to the plates.
 Set the header on the trimmers and nail through the king studs to hold it in place.
 Then measure, and nail the cripples into place.
 You have to toenail the bottom of the cripples to the header.

 Add sills for windows